Inria

 "You should act in life in such a way that every person you meet wants to remember you and include you in the mere definition of its own existence"

 This may be about true love, and true good.
 Note that making somebody part of your own definition goes far beyond acknowledging somebody, it gives her/him a bit of eternity, an existence beyond its body, it makes him/her a kind of divinity.
 Thus you should also be infinitely grateful to the persons whom you modified the existence in this way.
+One of my friend sent me this video recently, which happens to resonate precisely with this

 "Gaze at stars."